sbupgsa/constitution/Constitution.md

 [Article IV, Section 4](#section-4-voting-rights) is amended by substituting for its second paragraph the following: &ldquo;Only active members may vote in meetings of the general body.&rdquo;
 The text overwritten is as follows: &ldquo;All other members shall be granted non-voting status and, as such, will not have the power to influence decisions that affect the operations of the organization in any matter.&rdquo;

+The Constitution is amended
+by striking out the word &ldquo;voting&rdquo; when it refers to a class of membership in the general body&mdash;as defined in [Article IV](#article-iv-membership)&mdash;and inserting the word &ldquo;active;&rdquo; and by striking out the word &ldquo;a&rdquo;&mdash;when it precedes where the word &ldquo;voting&rdquo; has been so struck&mdash;and inserting the word &ldquo;an.&rdquo;

 ### APPENDIX B: LIST OF COMMITTEES

 #### Committee on Diversity